suit-wg/architecture/draft-ietf-suit-architecture.md

    and the need for user consent to install updates.

- * Ensuring an energy efficient design of a battery-powered IoT devices because a firmware update (particularly writing the firmware image to flash).
+ * Ensuring an energy efficient design of a battery-powered IoT devices because a firmware update, particularly writing the firmware image to flash, is a heavy task for a device.

- * Creating incentives for device operators to use a firmware update mechanism and to demand the integration of a firmware update mechanism from IoT device vendors.
+ * Creating incentives for device operators to use a firmware update mechanism and to demand the integration of it from IoT device vendors.

-This document is structured as follows. {{terminology}} offers terminology for talking about firmware updates supporting the standardization of a manfest format.
+This document starts with a terminology followed by the description of the architecture.
+We then explain the bootloader and how it integrates with the firmware update mechanism.
+Subsequently, we offer a categorization of IoT devices in terms of their hardware capabilities relevant for firmware updates.
+Next, we talk about the manifest structure and how to use it to secure firmware updates.
+We conclude with a more detailed example.

 #  Conventions and Terminology {#terminology}

+## Terms

 This document uses the following terms: